SEO checklist for React InstantSearch Hooks

 Your widget’s markup is semantic

-InstantSearch widgets provide a default semantic markup that should cover most cases, but if you are using connectors to customize your UI, then make sure to properly use markup according to its meaning and purpose.
+InstantSearch widgets provide a default semantic markup that should cover most cases, but if you are using connectors to customize your UI, make sure to properly use markup according to its meaning and purpose.

-For example, we recommend you use heading elements (
+For example, use heading elements (

 h6) for headings, paragraph elements (